hawkrives/junqi/doc/Compiler.md

 **Note:** Each of these arrays also has a property called `isNode` with a value of true.
 This allows junqi to distinguish between a syntax node and a literal array.
 The junqi parser interface methods will attach this property automatically when functions like `yy.node()` are called.

-Junqi attempts to roll literals up wherever possible, so the previous syntax tree might produce a closure equivalent to the following:
+junqi attempts to roll literals up wherever possible, so the previous syntax tree might produce a closure equivalent to the following:

 ```javascript
 function $1(obj, ctx) {